 Don’t forget to set the send volume to 0dB on all these newly created sends.

-Your final screen should look like this:
+Your final screen should look similar to this:

 You may want to rename the purple “Output 9-10” to “Skype Mix Output” and “Output 11-12” to “FaceTime mix output”